Machine Learning Running the Data Set Over and Over Again

 It's obvious that this was a terrible guess and that this machine doesn't know very much.

 So now, allow'south give this predictor all the salaries from our training set, and take the differences between the resulting predicted satisfaction ratings and the bodily satisfaction ratings of the corresponding employees.
-If we perform a fiddling mathematical wizardry (which I volition describe shortly), we tin can calculate, with very high certainty, that values of 13.12 for theta 0 and 0.61 for theta 1 are going to give united states of america a better predictor.
+If we perform a fiddling mathematical wizardry (which I volition describe shortly), we tin can calculate, with very high certainty, that values of 13.12 for and 0.61 for are going to give united states of america a better predictor.

 And if we repeat this process, say 1500 times, our predictor will end up looking similar this:

-At this point, if we repeat the process, we volition find that theta 0 and theta 1 won't change past any appreciable amount anymore and thus we see that the system has converged.
+At this point, if we repeat the process, we volition find that and won't change past any appreciable amount anymore and thus we see that the system has converged.
 If nosotros haven't made any mistakes, this means we've found the optimal predictor.
 Accordingly, if we at present ask the motorcar again for the satisfaction rating of the employee who makes $60k, information technology will predict a rating of roughly 60.

 Now we're getting somewhere.